rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 sudo mv onos-2.6.0 onos
 ```

+## Starting ONOS

-11. Verify that ONOS is working.
+1. Verify that ONOS is working.
 To do it, run the following command:
 ```shell
 sudo /opt/onos/bin/onos-service start
 ```